ryohare/kringlecon-2020/submission.md

 All that really told is that curl is the user-agent so this is probably a script (shocking).

 ### Making a Malicious Deb
-Found [this](https://github.com/UndeadSec/Debinject) resource which helped in stepping through the malicious deb creation process.
 Basically, the gist is that here is a `postinst` script which runs post installation to do processing on the new binaries.
 This script, if we control the package is remote code execution.
 So, code will be embedded here.
 Below are the shell commands with annotations, run on the challenge console to create the malicious package.
 ```bash
 cd debs